How Nutritionally Complete Are Our Fat Reserves?

 If you’ve ever heard someone tell you “carrots help you see in the dark” they’re not entirely lying – countries which lack a reasonable amount of beta-carotene in their diet (which contains retinol) tend to have much higher rates of night blindness and a host of other eyesight problems.

 This vitamin affects your bodies ability to utilise calcium and phosoporous effectively.
 Vitamin D allows your small intestine to absorb greater amounts of calcium which is also critical in the formation, reparation and maintenance of strong bones.
 Vitamin D ALSO plays a role in your immune system.

-Vitamin E prevents damage occuring to a handful of important components in your own biosystem, namely essential fatty acids, red bloodcells and even other vitamins such as A and C.
+Vitamin E prevents damage occurring to a handful of important components in your own bio-system, namely essential fatty acids, red blood cells and even other vitamins such as A and C.

 Vitamin E deficiency is an incredibly rare deficiency present almost exclusively in infants who are born premature and people who suffer from conditions which mean they are unable to absorb fats.

 Vitamin K helps aid bone health and assists in the production of proteins that are used by your blood, your kidneys and your bones.

 A vitamin K deficiency can cause haemorrhaging due to your bodies clotting factor being weakened. as such people who take blood thinning medication are more susceptible to it. antibiotics may also lead to a vitamin k deficiency due to the fact that healthy intestinal bacteria can be killed by antibiotics (Anti-biotics tend not to discriminate heavily between good and bad bacteria). anyone with bowel issues such as frequent and chronic diarrhoea can evacuate food before the gut has had time to absorb vitamin K also.

 - The majority of micro-nutrients required for healthy function can not be stored as fat.

 - A handful of very important ones can.